llpeterson/congestion/avoidance.md

 # {{ page.title }}

-It is important to understand that TCP's strategy is to control congestion once it happens, as opposed to trying to avoid congestion in the first place.
+This section explores congestion control more deeply.
+In doing so, it is important to understand that the standard TCP's strategy is to control congestion once it happens, as opposed to trying to avoid congestion in the first place.
 In fact, TCP repeatedly increases the load it imposes on the network in an effort to find the point at which congestion occurs, and then it backs off from this point.
 Said another way, TCP *needs* to create losses to find the available bandwidth of the connection.
 An appealing alternative is to predict when congestion is about to happen and then to reduce the rate at which hosts send data just before packets start being discarded.
 We call such a strategy *congestion avoidance* to distinguish it from *congestion control*, but it's probably most accurate to think of "avoidance" as a subset of "control."

-This section describes two different approaches to congestion-avoidance.
+We describe two different approaches to congestion-avoidance.
 The first puts a small amount of additional functionality into the router to assist the end node in the anticipation of congestion.
 This approach is often referred to as *Active Queue Management*  (AQM).